Calendar icon March 24, 2026

 What does a lease renewal letter include?

-The goal of a lease renewal letter should be to present any changes in a way that makes it clear to the resident why those changes are happening, and how it can be a benefit to all parties.
-It should smooth out the transition and position the renewal in a way that – as we said above – promotes clarity, builds trust, and drives the business results you’re after.
+The goal of a lease renewal letter should be to present any changes in a way that makes it clear to the resident why those changes are happening and how it can benefit all parties.
+It should smooth out the transition and position the renewal in a way that promotes clarity, builds trust, and drives the business results you're after.

-Another great way to position those changes is to outline resident benefits that are included in the lease.
+Another way to position those changes is to outline resident benefits included in the lease.
 A resident benefits package can drive unique value for residents to renew.

 These are all important considerations in framing the letter.
 With that in mind, here are the practical components of a lease renewal letter: